MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ###### BluetoothLEAudio_StreamConnectionHandles

 This property shall be set by the Bluetooth LE Audio profile to inform the audio driver of the list of BIS or CIS handles created for a BIG or CIG.
 The order of the handles matches the order returned by the Bluetooth controller to the HCI command LE_Set_CIG_Parameters or the HCI event LE_Create_BIG_Complete.
-The structure of the value is the following:
+The structure of the value is:

 | Field | Size | Octet |
 |---|---|---|